- MaXX Interactive Desktop Architecture

-The MaXX Desktop's global architecture is based on the following three (3) principles in order to ensure the above goals and requirements are met.
+The MaXX Desktop's global architecture is based on the following five(5) principles in order to ensure the above goals and requirements are met.

-- Support a multi-layers style architecture for applications and services separation with clear boundaries and responsibilities.
+- Support a Multi-layers architecture style for better/clearer separation with clear boundaries, responsibilities and dependency.

-- Support a messaging base architecture for both inter-process communication and asynchronous event-driven execution.
+- Support a Message-Driven architecture for both inter-process communication and asynchronous event-driven execution.

 - Support Shared Memory to prevent unnecessary copy/duplication of information when doing local (same machine) inter-process computations or when handling/displaying images over a local X11 session.

 The SOLID principles were first conceptualized by Robert C. Martin in his 2000 paper, Design Principles and Design Patterns.
 These concepts were later built upon by Michael Feathers, who introduced us to the SOLID acronym.
 And in the last 20 years, these 5 principles have revolutionized the world of object-oriented programming, changing the way that we write software.

 The SOLID design principles encourage developers to create more maintainable, understandable, and flexible software by shifting their focus on the functionality rather than the low-level details.
 Consequently, as an application grow in size, adeveloper can reduce its complexity and save his sanity.

 The following 5 concepts make up our SOLID principles: